jerrysu/gulp-rsync/README.md

 from the transfer.
 This is probably most useful when `recursive` is set to `true` since it is typically better to make these exclusions in `gulp.src()`.

+###### `chown`

+Type: `string`, Compares to: `rsync --chown=STRING`

+Forces all remote files to be owned by the USER:GROUP provided in the string.
+If GROUP is empty, the trailing colon may be omitted, but if USER is empty, a leading colon must be supplied.
+If you're running macOS please check your rsync version with `rsync --version`.
+The default system version, older than 3.1.0, doesn't support this option.
+You can fix this by installing a recent version from Brew (`brew install homebrew/dupes/rsync`) or MacPorts (`sudo port install rsync`).

 ###### `exclude`

 Type: `string|Array<string>`, Compares to: `rsync --exclude=PATTERN`